Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods

 \begin{lemma} The bijection $\Phi$ satisfies the correspondence of parameters given by Table \ref{tbl:paramBB}. \end{lemma}

-\begin{proof} This proof uses references and notation from \cite{BeBo09}.
+\begin{proof} This proof uses references and notation from Bernardi and Bonichon's paper ~\cite{BeBo09}.
 Row~1 is trivial, and Rows~2 and 4 are well-known properties on the bijection between Dyck paths and trees.
 Row~5 is a direct consequence of the construction of the bijection, and Row~3 is a direct consequence of the fact that an upper peak is a descent $i$ of positive length $\beta_i>0$, which corresponds to an internal node of $T_1$.

-Row~6 is a bit less obvious; it corresponds to the tight case in~\cite{BeBo09} when proving that the pair of walks is non-crossing; we sketch the main arguments.
+Row~6 is less straight-forward.
+It corresponds to the tight case in~\cite{BeBo09} when proving that the pair of walks is non-crossing; we sketch the main arguments.
 Let $u_i$ be an internal vertex of $T$ (for $1\leq i\leq n$), and let $h_i$ be the tail of color $2$ at $u_i$.
 Then one can check that $u_i$ is a neighbor of $v_2$ in $T_2$ if and only if $h_i$ is not \emph{below} a 1-arc (an arc of color $1$), i.e., there is no 1-arc $e$ such that $h_i$ is inside the (unique) cycle formed by $e$ and $T_0$.
 In such a situation, $h_i$ comes after the tail of $e$ and before the head of $e$ during a clockwise tour around $T_0$.
 The number of 1-tails before $h_i$ in such a tour is $\sum_{j<i}\alpha_j$, while the number of 1-heads before $h_i$ is $\sum_{j\leq i}\beta_j$.
 Consequently, given that a 1-tail always comes in the tour before its corresponding 1-head, $u_i$ is a neighbor of $v_2$ in $T_2$ if and only if the previous numbers coincide, i.e., $\sum_{j<i}\alpha_j=\sum_{j\leq i}\beta_j$.
-Finally, we remark that $-i+\sum_{j<i}\alpha_j$ (resp. $-i+\sum_{j\leq i}\beta_j$) gives the height of the $i$th up-step of the lower (resp. upper) Dyck path; hence the two numbers match if and only if the $i$th up-steps of the lower and upper Dyck paths form a reversed upper bounce. \end{proof}
+Finally, we remark that $-i+\sum_{j<i}\alpha_j$ (resp. $-i+\sum_{j\leq i}\beta_j$) gives the height of the $i$th up-step of the lower (resp. upper) Dyck path; hence the two numbers match if and only if the $i$th up-steps of the lower and upper Dyck paths form a reversed upper contact. \end{proof}